Garden to Table Nutrition

 Program Overview

 Garden to Table Nutrition offers a distance dietetic internship with 1,000 hours of supervised practice.
-Interns are responsible for finding their own preceptors, who will be screened by Garden to Table Nutrition.
-Applicants with a strong background in nutrition can apply for credit for prior learning, which, if granted would decrease the number of supervised practice hours needed.
+This means that interns can live wherever they would like in the United States (i.e., they don't need to move for the program).
+They are responsible for finding their own preceptors (we can help!).
+Preceptors need to be qualified for their role.
+Applicants with a strong background in nutrition can apply for credit for prior learning, which, could decrease the number of supervised practice hours.

-Our spring match cohort includes a required 5-day "On-Site" in WA, while our Fall Match cohort is fully remote.
+Our Spring Match cohort includes a required in-person five-day On-Site in Washington State, while our Fall Match cohort is fully remote, but requires a local On-Site assignment).

 Local Food Production Concentration